liangeric/nlpQ-A/README.md

 This is a NLP project that is a Question and Answer system created by Eric Liang, Samarth Gowda, Melissa Yang, and Raymond Yang.

+Click [here](https://youtu.be/kg2jUaCN7gA) to see our progress report/project overview.

 ### Create Conda Environment

 Create the conda environment `conda env create --file environment.yml`